 During 2016, Petroamazonas' exploration projects were completed in accordance with strategic guidelines included in the National Plan for Wellness, 2013-2017 (Plan Nacional para el Buen Vivir, 2013-2017) and the Strategic Business Plan.
-In 2017, Petroamazonas plans to complete the processing of all pending seismic survey projects, including the seismic survey project in exploratory block 11 for 110 square kilometers.
-Petroamazonas completed in 2016 or had pending seismic survey projects in exploratory blocks 7E, 11, 15, 21E, 55 and 58 during this period, for a total of 2,955 square kilometers of seismic surveys.
-However, due to budgetary constraints, Petroamazonas did not drill or evaluate any new exploratory wells in 2016 and it has not drilled or evaluated any new exploratory wells in the first three quarters of 2017.
+Petroamazonas completed in 2016 or has pending seismic survey projects in exploratory blocks 7E, 11, 15, 21E, 55 and 58 during this period, for a total of 2,955 square kilometers of seismic surveys.
+However, due to budgetary constraints, Petroamazonas did not drill or evaluate any new exploratory wells in 2016.